 Laser vision correction is now in its second decade of helping patients reduce or eliminate their dependence on glasses and contact lenses.
 As testimony to its life-changing benefits, thousands of ophthalmologists and optometrists around the world have become so impressed with the results of laser vision correction that over one million procedures are now performed each year.
 At Bond Eye Associates our patients continuously tell us they appreciate our commitment to being on the cutting edge of this exciting technology.

 Laser Vision Correction at Bond Eye Associates

 All laser vision correction procedures are not the same.
 Because of our dedication to excellence, Bond Eye Associates is recognized as the premium eye care provider in the area.
-Our laser eye surgeons are highly trained in a number of laser vision correction procedures.
+Dr. Bond is highly trained in a number of laser vision correction procedures.
 And we’ve invested in the laser vision technology needed to provide you with the best possible care.
-Our eye surgeons have successfully performed thousands of vision correction procedures and are ready to help you choose the option that’s best for your individual vision problem, whether you’re nearsighted, farsighted or have astigmatism.
+Dr. Bond has successfully performed thousands of vision correction procedures and is ready to help you choose the option that’s best for your individual vision problem, whether you’re nearsighted, farsighted or have astigmatism.

 The cost of vision correction varies among practices, based on surgeon experience and what the center includes in the fee.
 We are not the least expensive providers because we never sacrifice safety to save you money.
 We have invested heavily in advanced laser technology and our diagnostic technology is second to none.
 This investment is extremely important to surgical results and our patients tell us they can see the difference.